liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 **Liferay Home** is one folder above Jetty's install location.

-For this section, we will refer to your Jetty server's installation location as `$JETTY_HOME`.
+For this section, we'll refer to Jetty server's installation location as `$JETTY_HOME`.
 If you do not already have an existing Jetty server, we recommend that you download a Liferay/Jetty bundle from [http://www.liferay.com/downloads/liferay-portal/available-releases](http://www.liferay.com/downloads/liferay-portal/available-releases).
 If you have an existing Jetty server or would like to install Liferay on Jetty manually, please follow the steps below.

 Before you begin, make sure you have downloaded the latest Liferay `.war` file and Liferay Portal dependencies from [http://www.liferay.com/downloads/liferay-portal/additional-files](http://www.liferay.com/downloads/liferay-portal/additional-files).
 The Liferay `.war` file should be called `liferay-portal-6.1.x-<date>.war` and the dependencies file should be called `liferay-portal-dependencies-6.1.x-<date>.zip`.

-Now that you have all of your installation files, you are ready to start installing and configuring Liferay on Jetty.
+Now that you have all of your installation files, you're ready to start installing and configuring Liferay on Jetty.

 ##### Dependency Jars